CommonDialog/AccountabilityAndObservability/README.md

 # Configure environment
 cp .env.example .env
 # Edit .env with your database credentials
+# OPTIONAL: Add your Anthropic API key for AI food generation:
+# ANTHROPIC_API_KEY=sk-ant-api03-your-key-here

 # Start server
 npm run dev
 ```

 Backend will run on http://localhost:3001

+**Optional Claude API Setup**: For AI-powered food rating generation, get an API key from https://console.anthropic.com/ and add it to `backend/.env`.
+See `CLAUDE-API-SETUP.md` for detailed instructions.

 ### Frontend Setup